MetaMask/gator-examples/examples/smart-accounts/signers/dynamic/README.md

-# MetaMask Smart Accounts x Dynamic Quickstart
+# MetaMask Smart Accounts & Dynamic Quickstart

-This is a NextJS MetaMask Smart Accounts starter x Dynamic Quickstart created with `@metamask/create-gator-app`.
+This is a NextJS MetaMask Smart Accounts starter & Dynamic Quickstart created with [`@metamask/create-gator-app`](https://www.npmjs.com/package/@metamask/create-gator-app).

 This template is meant to help you bootstrap your own projects with Metamask Smart Acounts.
 It helps you build smart accounts with account abstraction, and powerful delegation features.